Join Mind Tools

 A good presentation begins, not with slides, but with a pencil and paper.
 Research your audience's background, interests and capabilities.
 What do they already know, for instance, and what can they learn from you?

 You also need to plan and outline a compelling story that both engages people and delivers your message.
 Like all good stories it must have a beginning, middle, and end.
 Heroes and villains can help to pique interest.
-And the story should be relatable to your audience, in terms of tone, the language you use (for example, jargon and acronyms) and the slide images you choose.
+And the story should be relatable to your audience in terms of tone, the slide images you choose, and the language you use (for example, jargon and acronyms).

 2. Set the Right Tone and End on a High Note